 Measured in nautical miles (nm), simply put, range is how far a plane can fly.
 If your travels regularly take you across the world, be it for business or pleasure, range should be at the top of your priority list when choosing a private jet for charter or purchase.
 Of course, top range will be dramatically affected by a series of factors including on board weight, fuel capacity and wind conditions, with the figures outlined below being the maximum distance particular private jets can travel.

 With multiple aviation companies jostling for the top spot, we round up the longest range private jets in the world right now, as well as examine how these superior aircrafts are committing to passenger comfort when on board.

-Launched in late 2018, the twin-engine Boeing Business Jet 777X is hailed as being the longest range private jet available, completely elevating the range expectations in the private aviation industry.
-Capable of flying over 11,500nm before needing to refuel – even with 75 passengers on board – the impressive range allows the aircraft to fly between any two cities across the world without stopping.
+Launched in late 2018, the twin-engine Boeing Business Jet 777X is the longest range private jet right now, completely elevating the range expectations in the private aviation industry.
+Capable of flying over 11,500nm before needing to refuel – even with 75 passengers on board – the impressively long range allows the aircraft to fly between any two cities across the world without stopping.